 In brief the principles are clear.
 Everyone is equal.
 We are kind and respectful to one another.
 No forms of bullying are tolerated.
 Relationships are at the heart of great education.
 Staff invest in their students and we expect students to listen to and respect the staff.
 All students must be able to learn, and teachers must be able to teach.
 Behaviour which disrupts lessons is not allowed.
 We are proud of our school and our community and we work together to make them the best that they can be.

-So school policy is that if a mobile phone is seen or heard during the school day it will be confiscated.
+School policy is that if a mobile phone is seen or heard during the school day it will be confiscated.
 There may be emergencies when students have to contact home.
-This is fine – they go to Student Services who will provide a space and they can use their mobile privately.
+This is fine – they go to the pastoral office who will provide a space and they can use the school phone.
 We strongly advise parents NOT to ring students during the day – they are learning!
-If there is a home emergency, Student Services will be able to get a message to the pupil in the right way.
+If there is a home emergency, pastoral support will be able to get a message to the pupil in the right way.

 We will look after your child and they will have a great experience – uninterrupted by phone distractions or inappropriate use!